PaulinaCakalli/R-Software-Examples/series simulation and visualization.md

 ## Simulation of a Time Series with Gamma Distribution and Graphical Representation

-1) Në serinë e parë janë simuluar 500 të dhëna nga një shpërndarje gama In the first series, 500 values were simulated using gamma distribution
+1) In the series, 500 values were simulated using Gamma Distribution
-2) Nga paraqitja grafike themi se seria nuk ka trend dhe nuk vihen re sezonalitete të qarta As can be seen from the graphical representation the series doesn't have a trend and no seasonalities are observed
+2) As can be seen from the graphical representation the series doesn't have a trend and no seasonalities are observed

 3) Vihet re zhurma
 4) Seria është stacionare